withastro/astro/.changeset/cold-schools-yell.md

 'astro': minor
 ---

-Support integrations added by other integrations with `updatConfig()`
+Support integrations added by other integrations with `updateConfig()`